Dufouranto0/postgwas-tools/WORKFLOW.md

 ## Multi-Model Manhattan Plot

 If you want to plot many results on a same figure to compare different phenotypes, you can.
+Also, you can apply a threshold on the maximum `-log10(p-value)` to avoid having a shrinked manhattan plot because of a very low p-value.
+To do so, use `--ymax` with the value `40` for instance.
-Generate a combined Manhattan plot for multiple GWAS result files:
+Generate a combined Manhattan plot for multiple GWAS results in a `manhattan_plot.png`:

 ```bash
 manhattan_plot -p /data/gwas1.sumstats /data/gwas2.sumstats /data/gwas3.sumstats \